 With a strong Angus influence, the American Chianina is predominantly black.
 Discriminating Chianina breeders today breed the best to the best, but despite the strict selection and culling process, inferior cows are still mated to ‘Chianina-influenced’ bulls in the US.

 In Italy, pure-bred Chianina cattle are found in the districts of Siena, Arezzo, Leghorn, Pisa, Florence and Perugia.
 The breed also occurs, pure-bred and cross-bred, in other parts of Italy, in other European countries, in Ireland, Canada, the US, Australia and now in Southern Africa.
-Pure-bred or cross-bred, the economic merit of the Chianina is evident.

 Type and conformation

 The skeleton, resembling that of an eland, is light and strong.
 The legs are longer than in most breeds and, in proportion to the leg length, the body does not appear as long as that of some breeds with shorter legs.
 It has a fine head and despite it size are trim and slender.